Credit: @ninepincider on Instagram

 Herschell Carrousel Factory Museum (Greater Niagara)

 This factory/museum is one wild ride!
-Call in advance to book a guided tour to see the intricate process that goes into crafting beautiful carousels.
+Opening April 1, call in advance to book a guided tour to see the intricate process that goes into crafting beautiful carousels.
 The visit is about an hour long and takes you through the factory, one of only two remaining carousel manufacturing plants in the country.
 You'll also get a chance to ride one of the carousels.
 But the fun doesn’t stop there.
 The outdoor Kiddieland Testing Park has refurbished antique kiddie rides (you might remember a few from your childhood!).
 The whole experience is a trip into nostalgia, Americana, and craftsmanship.

 The Tour at NBC Studios (NYC)